 As we turn up the volume/loudness of the amplifier driving the speaker, we simultaneously increase the heat inside the speaker.
-If too much heat is produced within the speaker driver(s), the voice coil can burn or melt.
+The voice coil can burn or melt if too much heat is produced within the speaker driver(s).
 Either way, the damaged voice coil will underperform, creating subtle to significant distortion.

 The audio signal level a speaker can handle is given as a sometimes-confusing power handling or wattage rating/specification.
 These ratings are often based on peak or RMS values.